SarloteKumpina/laura-sarlote-project/README.md

    - assign a value to "cowsCount" by calling the method "countCows";
    - store data into the array "table", use variables "UserGuessCountTen", "UserGuessCountFifteen" and "UserGuessCountTwenty";
    - subtract by one value from "UserGuessCountTen", "UserGuessCountFifteen" or "UserGuessCountTwenty";
-   - call the method "printTableFourDigits" or "printTableFiveDigits";
+   - call the method "printTable";
    - reset the "userGuessCountTen" to - 10 after every game;
    - reset the "userGuessCountFifteen" to - 15 after every game;
    - reset the "userGuessCountTwenty" to - 20 after every game;